GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 To create a folder naming convention:
 - Assign folders real titles that can be understood by external parties
 - Create new folders and sub folders for new areas of work
 - Pre-fix folder names with numbers, e.g. 01, 02 etc to order files by the steps in your workflow.
-Use zero
+Use zero before each number to maintain numerical order.

 We recommned documenting your folder structures into a "README" file saved in each folder set.
-The README file will explain the folder system and outline the contents of your folders.
+The README file will explain your folder system and outline the contents of your folders.

 {% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Folder structure with README file and number to force folder order to workflow steps" width="100%" %}